-Impairment of Real Property Assets
+Impairment of Real Estate Properties

 An assessment as to whether our investments in real estate are impaired is highly subjective.
 Impairment calculations involve management's best estimate of the holding period, market comparables, future occupancy levels, rental rates, capitalization rates, lease-up periods and capital requirements for each property at the point in time when a valuation analysis is performed.
-We review our properties for recoverability when events or circumstances, including significant physical changes in the property, significant adverse changes in general economic conditions and significant deteriorations of the underlying cash flows of the property, indicate that the carrying amount of the property may not be recoverable.
-The need to recognize an impairment charge is based on estimated undiscounted future cash flows from a property compared to the carrying value of that property.
-If recognition of an impairment charge is necessary, it is measured as the amount by which the carrying amount of the property exceeds the fair value of the property.
+We review our properties for recoverability when events or circumstances, including changes in the Company's use of property or the strategy for its overall business, plans to sell a property before its depreciable life has ended, occupancy changes, significant near-term lease expirations, significant deteriorations of the underlying cash flows of the property, and other market factors indicate that the carrying amount of the property may not be recoverable.
+Impairment is measured as the amount by which the carrying amount of the property exceeds the fair value of the property.
 A change in any one or more of these factors could materially impact whether a property is impaired as of any given valuation date.

-We did not record any impairment charges during the years ended December 31, 2019 or 2018 for properties held and used.
+We did not record any impairment charges during the years ended December 31, 2020 or 2019 for properties held and used.